 The best rule about tea is that there are no rules.
 Tea is very versatile and everyone can find their favourite tea for any time of the day.

-In general one can say that black tea is the strongest, in terms of taste, colour and caffeine content, followed by oolong tea and green tea (incl. white and yellow tea).
-To get the best out of the tea leaves the right brewing technique is crucial.
-Here are a few guidelines:
+In general one can say that black tea is the strongest, in terms of taste, colour and caffeine content, followed by Pu Erh, Oolong tea and green and whites teas.
+To get the best out of the tea leaves the right brewing technique is crucial (see “How to brew the perfect cup of Tea”).

-2. tea drinker already who wants to find out more about different teas
+2. Tea drinker who wants to find out more about the different teas

 If you are new to the world of tea the best thing to do is to try each type of tea to find out which one appeals to you the most.
 It might help to try a scented tea first and move on from there.
 Here are some suggestions as to what teas to try: